-Guitar strings are relatively inexpensive purchases compared to something like a new acoustic guitar or a pedalboard, but they can help you break out of a creative rut by giving your guitar a fresh tone and feel.
+Guitar strings are relatively inexpensive purchases compared to something like a new acoustic guitar or pedalboard, but they can help you break out of a creative rut by giving your guitar a fresh tone and feel.

-That's why we have put in the hours testing a range of strings, from the biggest and most innovative brands in guitar, to bring you our pro guide to the best electric guitar strings.
+That's why we have put in the hours testing all sorts of string sets, from the biggest and most innovative brands in guitar, to bring you our pro guide to the best electric guitar strings.
 For those of you in a hurry, let's unveil our top picks first before diving into the rest of our round-up...

 What are the best electric guitar strings right now?